 Design your app

 Design for local culture

 Depending on your target countries, design to support left-to-right or right-to-left text.
-Use the correct formats for dates, times, numbers, and currencies.
+Use the correct formats for dates, times, numbers and currencies.
 Include a full set of default resources.

-Optimise your app
+Optimize your app

 Some of your target markets may present challenges such as:

 - Devices with less capable screens, memory and processors

 - Limited opportunities to recharge batteries during the day